mongkoy/c-logger/README.txt

 TEST APP
 ----------
-The best way to understand the usage of liblogger is to go through the test apps :
+The best way to understand the usage of c-logger is to go through the test apps :
 * src/testapp
-* src/testapp/file_logger_tests/

 DOCUMENTATION
 ----------------
-Documentation is provided at the website : http://liblogger.sourceforge.net, alternatively you can build the documentation  if you have doxygen installed.
+Documentation is provided at the website : http://code.google.com/p/c-logger/, alternatively you can build the documentation  if you have doxygen installed.
 Under the folder docs/ run command "gendoc.sh" and the html docs are generated in ./docs/docs/html

-DOUBTS / BUGS / SUGGESTIONS
+BUGS / SUGGESTIONS
 ----------------------------
-If you have any doubts,
-* at the users mailing list : http://sourceforge.net/mail/?group_id=202343
-* you can ask them at the discussion forum: http://sourceforge.net/forum/forum.php?forum_id=721800

-Pls file the bug reports here: http://sourceforge.net/tracker/?group_id=202343&atid=981202
+Pls file the bug reports here: http://code.google.com/p/c-logger/issues/list

-Pls file the feature requests and new ideas here: http://sourceforge.net/tracker/?group_id=202343&atid=981205

-You can also mail the developer(s) at nvineeth _A_T_ gmail _D_O_T_ com
+You can also mail the developer(s) at jeftyneg _A_T_ gmail _D_O_T_ com

 -------------
-Thanks for your interest in liblogger, hope it will be helpful...
+Thanks for your interest in c-logger, hope it will be helpful...